protocolbuffers/protobuf/benchmarks/README.md

 ```

 Each data set is in the format of benchmarks.proto:

 1. name is the benchmark dataset's name.
 2. message_name is the benchmark's message type full name (including package and message name)
 3. payload is the list of raw data.

+The schema for the datasets is described in `benchmarks.proto`.

 Benchmark likely want to run several benchmarks against each data set (parse,
 serialize, possibly JSON, possibly using different APIs, etc).